Philippine Haiku Adapted

 smoke ascends with whispered hope,

-tears become the rain.
+Tears become rain.

 Fields left untended,

-houses silent, doors unclosed,
+houses silent, doors unlocked,

-ghosts of kin remain.
+Ghosts of kin remain.

 Rooster breaks the night,

-eyes open to rising sun,
+eyes open to the rising sun,

-new day calls the brave.
+A new day calls for the brave.

-River hums a hymn,
+The river hums a hymn,

 tribal drums beat with the wind,

-forest keeps the tune.
+The forest keeps the tune.

 Bloodlines intertwine,